deval-core/De-Val/README.md

     --axon.port # VERY IMPORTANT: set the port to be one of the open TCP ports on your machine
 ```

+## New: Guide for Choosing Models for Validation

+If you'd like to explicitly define which models to run for validation (e.g., OpenAI, Anthropic, Mistral), please refer to our [Validator Model Selection Guide](vali_AWS_process/Validator_AWS_README.md).
+This guide includes instructions on how to configure your validator to choose specific models using the `--neuron.model_ids` flag.

+---
 ### Miner Setup

 Just like the validator setup we attempted to make everything as easy to run as possible, that is why we went with `poetry` as the package and venv manager.